OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 | inchall | Boolean | A boolean flag to determine if the input map will be used for a getAll query |

 > Example of options provided in JSON: inch="{type:'mvs',options:{file:'data.db'}}"
-> Example of optiosn provided in SLON: inch="(type: remote, url: 'http://some.host:1234/chname')"
+> Example of options provided in SLON: inch="(type: remote, url: 'http://some.host:1234/chname')"

+> You can use sBuckets variables (e.g. secKey, secRepo, secBucket, secPass, secMainPass, secFile) on the 'options' map to fill it.

 ---